apetros/sps-cut/content/home/publications.md

     exclude_featured = false

 [design]
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
-  columns = "1"

   # Toggle between the various page layout types.
   #   1 = List
   #   2 = Compact